 These quick and easy banana muffins bake in 30 minutes, so if you need to be in and out of the kitchen FAST (um, don’t we all?), this recipe is your savior.

 This banana muffin recipe requires a handful of basics like flour, sugar, and milk.
-That’s what I love about baking– it’s the same ingredients for basically everything.
+That’s what I love about baking—it’s the same base ingredients for basically everything.

 - Flour: I tested the recipe with both all-purpose flour and whole wheat flour and LOVED both variations.
-Use whichever you prefer.
+See recipe Note below.

-- Bananas, vanilla, salt, cinnamon, and nutmeg: These guys lend most of the flavor.
+- Bananas, vanilla, salt, cinnamon, and nutmeg: The flavor team.

 - Egg: 1 egg gives the muffins structure.

-- Milk: Provides necessary moisture.
+- Milk: A common ingredient in some muffin recipes including pumpkin muffins, milk provides necessary moisture.
 Dry muffins… the worst.

 Do these banana muffins taste like banana bread?
 Yes, totally!
 But they have a lighter, softer, and more buttery texture.
 You’ll love it.